2,055 total views, 1 views today

+With care from the right dentist, dentistry can transform your smile.
 So what exactly are the psychological effects of smiling and why should you focus on doing it more?
-You might be surprised by these 7 reasons.

 In one study, researchers discovered that when subjects were asked to bite down on a pencil (simulating a smile-like face), they reported more positive feelings than subjects that were asked to purse their lips around the pencil (more of a frown-like face).

 A smile doesn’t have to be genuine to boost your mood.
 In fact, it’s a tool you can use when you’re feeling down to bring you back up.

 It brings stress levels down

 Since we’ve now learned that smiling sends certain chemicals and signals to your brain, we can understand how the simple act is a mood mechanism.
 But further than just mood-boosting, smiling can also reduce stress by releasing chemicals called endorphins, which lower stress levels and bring about a sense of mild euphoria.

 As humans, we interpret cues and communications signals from one another constantly.
 A smile is one of these cues that is then perceived by others as easygoing, personable, and attractive.
 Sometimes it doesn’t take an outfit or a new hairdo to look good, but just takes a smile.

 Confidence is important when making first impressions and during other high-pressure situations.
 But a smile is a secret weapon everybody can use at all times to induce feelings of confidence.
 Smiles send the message that you are competent and relaxed, which are both great qualities to demonstrate.

 It’s the good kind of contagious